Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     fulfilling their role / position and effectively communicates with their team.
 The team member actively seeks to resolve issues and guide other team members in matters concerning their role / position.

-A software engineer demonstrates the mastery of this professional skill at the
-:sunglasses: level by understanding their role / position within the group and handling aspects of the project that concern this role / position.
-Furthermore, they will effectively communicate their intentions and abilities in order to maximize productivity.

 * Conduct